Eligibility for survivors' benefits

-If a deceased person contributed sufficiently to the Québec Pension Plan, his or her family can qualify for survivors' benefits of 3 types:
+If a deceased person made sufficient contributions to the Québec Pension Plan, his or her family is entitled to three types of survivors' benefits :

-Did the deceased contribute sufficiently to the Québec Pension Plan?
+Did the deceased person make sufficient contributions to the Québec Pension Plan?

-We take into account all the contributions made by the deceased before and after he or she began receiving a retirement pension under the Québec Pension Plan.
-A person's death gives entitlement to survivors' benefits if he or she contributed to the Plan:
+We take into account all the contributions made by the deceased person before and after he or she began receiving his or her retirement pension.
+Therefore, a person's death gives entitlement to survivors' benefits if the deceased contributed to the Québec Pension Plan:

-• for at least a third of his or her contributory period and for a minimum of 3 years
+• for at least one third of his or her contributory period, for a minimum of three years

-For example, if a person dies at age 29, his or her contributory period is 12 years, that is, from age 18 to the year of his or her death.
-The death will give entitlement to survivors' benefits if the deceased contributed for at least a third of his or her contributory period, that is, 4 years (12 years x 1/3 = 4 years)
+For example, if a person dies at age 29, his or her contributory period is 12 years, that is, from ages 18 to 29, the year of his or her death.
+Therefore, the deceased's family is entitled to survivors' benefits if the deceased contributed for at least one third of his or her contributory period, that is, 4 years (12 years x 1/3 = 4 years)

 or